tradingstrategy-ai/docs/source/glossary.rst

         - :term:`ERC-20`

+        - :term:`Base blockchain`

+    Base blockchain

+        Base is a layer two :term:`EVM-compatible` blockchain from Coinbase.

+        Base does not have its own token. :term:`Native token` of base is :term:`Ether`.

+        See also

+        - :term:`Base token`

+        - :term:`EVM`

+        - :term:`EVM-compatible`

     Quote token

-        The token that acts as a nominator for the price when you are buying or selling.
+        In :term:`algorithmic trading`, the token that acts as a nominator for the price when you are buying or selling.
 Usually this is more well-known token of the pair: ETH, BTC or any of various USD stablecoins.
 See also :term:`base token`.

+        For example trading pair can be: `BTC-USDT`.
+In this case the base token `BTC` and quote token is `USDT`.

         See also